SingaporeOfficial Name: Republic of Singapore

 U.S. Customs officials encourage the use of an ATA (Admission Temporaire/Temporary Admission) Carnet for the temporary admission of professional equipment, commercial samples, and/or goods for exhibitions and fair purposes.
 For additional information, please visit the U.S. Council for International Business website, and the U.S. Customs and Border Patrol web page on Traveling with Samples.

-Cash: Automated teller machines (ATMs) are plentiful in Singapore, and they are the easiest method of obtaining cash.
-There are also facilities for changing money at the airport and at many large commercial centers and shopping malls.
+Cash: Automated teller machines (ATMs) are plentiful in Singapore, and are the easiest method of obtaining cash.
+There are also money changing facilities at the airport and at many large commercial centers and shopping malls.
 Bank transfers generally take weeks, and surcharges are steep.
 Transfers from commercial services such as American Express and Western Union are generally efficient.

-Surrendering Your Passport: Police officers, hotels, or your employer may ask you to surrender your passport in lieu of surety (guaranteed) bonds; you should carefully consider whether you wish to surrender your passport rather than seek some other type of surety, particularly if someone who is not a government official (e.g., an employer or hotel employee) makes the request.
+Surrendering Your Passport: Police officers, hotels, or your employer may ask you to surrender your passport in lieu of surety (guaranteed) bonds; you should carefully consider whether you wish to surrender your passport in lieu of another kind of surety, particularly to someone who is not a government official (e.g., an employer or hotel employee).
 However, at check-in, some hotels may legitimately ask to see the passport for identification/registration.
 In those cases, the passport is immediately returned to you.

 You may renounce Singaporean citizenship only after you have completed at least two years of national service.
 U.S. citizens are subject to this law.
 To determine if you will have a national service obligation, you should contact the Ministry of Defense in Singapore.
 For additional information, please see our information on dual nationality and contact the Ministry of Defense Central Manpower Base (tel.
 65-6373-3127), or visit Singapore’s National Service Pre-Enlistee information page (please note that a user account and log on are required for this site).